The Things They Carried Literature and Writing Quotes

 "The sound.
 You need to get a consistent sound, like slow or fast, funny or sad.
 All these digressions, they just screw up your story's sound.
 Stick to what happened."
 (Sweetheart of the Song Tra Bong.114)

-Tim's aversion to therapy here is kind of interesting.
+O'Brien's aversion to therapy here is kind of interesting.
 If writing helped him process his memories in a certain way, doesn't that count as therapy?
 Not the sit-on-a-comfy-couch, talk-about-your-feelings kind of therapy, but therapy nonetheless?
-Regardless, the ability to communicate his war experiences through stories has helped Tim avoid the PTSD (Post-Traumatic Stress Disorder) and other homecoming issues that his comrades are still going through.
+Regardless, the ability to communicate his war experiences through stories has helped O'Brien avoid PTSD (Post-Traumatic Stress Disorder) and other homecoming issues that his comrades are still going through.

 To provide a dramatic frame, I collapsed events into a single time and place, a car circling a lake on a quiet afternoon in midsummer, using the lake as a nucleus around which the story would orbit.
 As he'd requested, I did not use Norman Bowker's name, instead substituting the name of my novel's main character, Paul Berlin.
 For the scenery I borrowed heavily from my own hometown.
 Wholesale thievery, in fact. […] Almost immediately, though, there was a sense of failure.
 The details of Norman Bowker's story were missing.
 In this original version, which I still conceived as part of the novel, I had been forced to omit the shit field and the rain and the death of Kiowa, replacing material with events that better fit the book's narrative.
 As a consequence I'd lost the natural counterpoint between the lake and the field.
 A metaphoric unity was broken.
 (Notes.12-14)